matthewpalmer/Responsive-iOS-Grid-System/README.md

 Contact me on [Twitter](http://twitter.com/p_almer)

 #People Using Responsive iOS Grid System
 No one.
-Let me know if you do.
+It would be awesome if you did.

 #Contribution guidelines
 Do whatever you want.